mctrl-io/mctrl/README.md

   "63,000,000 babies saved, and counting..."

-  That would mean Mission CTRL celebrated 63,000,000 times, announcing,
+  That would mean Mission CTRL celebrated 63,000,000 times, announcing each time to the world,

   "Folks, we're having a baby!"

+  Now that's what we call Mission Accomplished.

+  [img: Having a Cigar at Mission CTRL]

 Villages of Hope
   While ending abortion is the driving focus of this mission, the scope of